Alfresco/alfresco-js-api/src/api-new/gs-core-rest-api/docs/UnfiledcontainersApi.md

 *   where=(nodeType='cm:content INCLUDESUBTYPES')

-  'include':  // Array<string> | Returns additional information about the unfiled records container's children.
+  'include':  //  | Returns additional information about the unfiled records container's children.
 Any optional field from the response model can be requested.
 For example:
 * allowableOperations
 * aspectNames
 * association
 * path
 * properties

-  'includeSource': true // boolean | Also include **source** (in addition to **entries**) with folder information on the parent node – the specified parent **unfiledContainerId**
+  'includeSource': true //  | Also include **source** (in addition to **entries**) with folder information on the parent node – the specified parent **unfiledContainerId**
-  'fields':  // Array<string> | A list of field names.
+  'fields':  //  | A list of field names.

 You can use this parameter to restrict the fields returned within a response if, for example, you want to save on overall bandwidth.